HKLTINDUSTRT/DAHUA-AGC/README.md

 # AGC Project
- This project covers Blockchain Technology, IoT Applications and Big Data Development.
-The open source code update management is maintained by HK LT INDUSTRY LIMITED.
+The project is open source code which written by HK LT INDUSTRY LIMITED, involving Blockchain Technology, IOT application and big data development.
+The update management of open source code is maintained by HK LT INDUSTRY LIMITED.

 # Development Process
 2017/11/21 Codes testing, More codes continues to open source;